-The impact of the Coronavirus (COVID-19) pandemic is ongoing and while it has been financially positive for the company up to 31 December 2020, it is not practicable to estimate the potential impact, positive or negative, after the reporting date.
-The situation is rapidly developing and is dependent on measures imposed by the Australian Government and other countries, such as maintaining social distancing requirements, quarantine, travel restrictions and any economic stimulus that may be provided.
+The impact of the COVID-19 pandemic is ongoing and it is not practicable to estimate the potential impact, positive or negative, after the reporting date.
+The situation continues to be monitored as the Australian Government and other countries start to ease restrictions.

-No other matter or circumstance has arisen since 31 December 2020 that has significantly affected, or may significantly affect the company's operations, the results of those operations, or the company's state of affairs in future financial years.
+No other matter or circumstance has arisen since 31 December 2021 that has significantly affected, or may significantly affect the company's operations, the results of those operations, or the company's state of affairs in future financial years.